-You can't add more than three levels.
-In general, it's a best practice not to create more than three levels of navigation anyway, since it creates a paralysis of choice for the user.
+You can't add more than two levels.
+In general, it's a best practice not to create more than two levels of navigation anyway.
 If you need deeper sublevels, I recommend creating different sidebars for different pages, which is logic that I haven't coded into the theme but which could probably be added fairly easily.